JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 <!--https://laustep.github.io/stlahblog/posts/TorusKnot4D.html-->

 The Trefoil is a closed, nontrivial one-dimensional manifold embedded in $3\text{-}D$ or $4\text{-}D$ space (Figure \@ref(fig:trefoil)).
-The trefoil features topological complexity in the form of self-overlaps, making it a valuable test case for evaluating the ability of NLDR methods to preserve global structure, loops, and embeddings in high-dimensional data.
+The trefoil features topological complexity in the form of self-overlaps, making it a valuable test case for evaluating the ability of non-linear dimension reduction methods to preserve global structure, loops, and embeddings in high-dimensional data.
 Table \@ref(tab:trefoil-tb-html) summarizes these functions.

 <div class="layout-chunk" data-layout="l-body">